-Funeral grant: Paid when an insured person or the spouse of an insured person dies if the insured had at least 50 weeks of paid contributions.
+Funeral benefit: Paid when an insured person or the spouse of an insured person dies if the insured had at least 50 weeks of paid contributions.

-Noncontributory old-age pension (income tested): Aged 65 or older, retired, and has less than 500 weeks of paid contributions.
+Noncontributory old-age pension (income tested): Age 65, retired, assessed as needy, and does not qualify for the social insurance old-age pension.

-Disability assistance (income tested): Assessed with a disability and and has less than 500 weeks of paid contributions.
+Disability assistance (income tested): Assessed with a disability, needy, and does not qualify for the social insurance disability pension.